 Try It Out First

 Before committing, rent or borrow a camper.
 A few weeks will reveal habits you did not expect.
-This step saves money and frustration later.
+This step saves money and stress later.

 Downsize Early